arun-kr-reddy/notes/cplusplus.md

   ...
   return 0;
   ```
-- **goto:** don't use it unless you want to break out of some complex code without returning because you need to run some cleanup code
+- **`goto`:** don't use it unless you want to break out of some complex code without returning because you need to run some cleanup code
 a good rule-of-thumb is to only jump forward & to the end of a block
   ```cpp
   int foo()